tianyili2017/CPIV/README.md

 ## 2. Download

-From both Dropbox and BaiduNetDisk, files are the identical.
+From both Dropbox and BaiduNetDisk, files are the same.
 Choose either site that is more convenient for you.

 (1) 182 raw video sequences (in folder <font color="#0040c0">*YUV_HIF/*</font>)